190th Rifle Division: 2nd Formation

-Makarov remained in command until July 14; he would later be promoted to the rank of major general and led the 69th Rifle Division during 1944-45.
+Makarov remained in command until July 14; he would later be promoted to the rank of major general and led the 69th Rifle Division during 1944–45.
 Col. Stepan Borisovich Zhestakov, the chief of staff of 106th Fortified Region, took over the 190th, but returned to command the 106th on December 17.
 He in turn was replaced by Col. Rakhim Sagib Gareevich Maksutov, who would be promoted to major general on January 27, 1943.
 At the end of 1942 the division became part of the 17th Rifle Corps, still in 25th Army, and it would remain under these commands until July 1945.

 Soviet invasion of Manchuria

 Manchurian Operation.
 Note initial position of 5th Army (V GE) on right.

 In July 1944, General Maksutov left the 190th to take command of the 192nd Rifle Division.
 He was replaced by Col. Nikolai Georgievich Stavtsev, who would remain in this position into the postwar.
 During the early months of 1945 the division received the 461st Self-Propelled Artillery Battalion of 12 SU-76s (plus one T-70 command tank) to supplement its mobile firepower in anticipation of operations in the difficult terrain of Manchuria.

 During the buildup to the Manchurian operation the 190th was moved to 5th Army in the Primorsk Group of Forces, joining 65th Rifle Corps, which also contained the 97th, 144th, and 371st Rifle Divisions.
 The Army was commanded by Col. Gen. N. I. Krylov.

 Just prior to the start of the operation the Primorsk Group was redesignated as 1st Far Eastern Front.
 5th Army was tasked with making the Front's main attack.
 It had its three rifle corps deployed abreast, with the 65th Corps on the right flank.
 When the attack began on August 9, it struck the Kuanyuehtai (Volynsk) center of resistance, which was held by one battalion of the Japanese 273rd Infantry Regiment of the 124th Infantry Division.
 The lead divisions enveloped the northern portions of the Japanese strongpoint, leaving isolated units in the rear for the second echelon to deal with.
-By day's end, 5th Army had torn a gap 35 km wide in the Japanese lines and had advanced anything from 16–22 km into the enemy rear.
+By day's end, 5th Army had torn a gap 35 km wide in the Japanese lines and had advanced anything from 16 to 22 km into the enemy rear.
 Within three days the second echelon forces, backed by self-propelled artillery, had liquidated all remaining strongholds.
 As of August 13 the main body of 65th Corps, including the 190th, were advancing to meet the 371st Division on the road to Mudanjiang.
 This city was taken after a two-day battle on August 15–16, after which 5th Army advanced southwestward towards Ning'an, Tunghua and Kirin.
 On August 18 the Japanese capitulation was announced, and 5th Army deployed to accept and process the surrendering units.